rbrummett/megaedx_v1.3/readme.txt

 Errors during execution
 -----------------------
 It has been reported that this program doesn't work when VS 2017 is installed.
 When downgrading to VS 2015 these problems are resolved.
 This issue is currently being reviewed.
 You may need following files to get program to work in Visual Studio after 2015.
-(This is common for many VS-built programs that need SDK/run-time library) https://www.microsoft.com/en-US/download/details.aspx?id=48145
+(This is common for many VS-built programs that need SDK/run-time library, you may also need SDK10 for the program to compile correctly) : https://www.microsoft.com/en-US/download/details.aspx?id=48145

 Keyboard Shortcuts